cloudflare/cloudflare-access-for-atlassian/README.md

 - Go to Confluence Administration page
 - Go to Cache Management
 - Clear all caches which name contanins "Macro" or "Gadget"

-## Application Links - Network error

-**Symptoms:**

-- Application link shows Network Error label
-- You are seeing "Connection Refused" exceptions on the log when trying to setup the link

-**Cause:**

-This usually would happen after a plugin update as Application Links logic caches the proxy configuration and the proxy port will change after updating the plugin.

-**Solution:**

-Restart the application after the update will clean the proxy cache and the application link should be back to normal.

 ## CSRF configuration for REST calls